adrorocker/tmt/README.md

 - ✅ Dynamic TMT-A (up to 25 nodes) and TMT-B (up to 26 nodes, alternating numbers and letters up to M) node generation
 - ✅ Performance tracking (Time, Errors)
 - ✅ Historical results screen with timestamps, ordered by date
-- ✅ Timer starts only when the **first correct node** is selected
+- ✅ Timer starts only when the **first node** is clicked
-- ✅ "Show Next Value" toggle for guidance during the test
+- ✅ "Show Next Value" toggle for guidance during the test (disabled by default, can be toggled in settings)
+- ✅ Color feedback for correct (green) and incorrect (red) node selections (disabled by default, can be toggled in settings)
 - ✅ Results modal with detailed feedback
 - ✅ Keyboard shortcuts (e.g., press **H** to open Results History)
 - ✅ Node sizes dynamically adjust based on screen resolution for better touch interaction
+- ✅ TMT-B generates exactly 25 nodes, alternating between numbers and letters

 ---

 ## 🔐 Data Privacy

 All results are stored locally using the browser's `localStorage`.
 This means your data remains private and is not transmitted to any server.
-You can delete all stored results at any time by clicking the **Delete All History** button in the Results History screen.
+You can delete all stored results at any time by clicking the **Delete All History** button in the **Settings** section.

 ---